-The Association will write off former tenancy arrears where;
+The Association will write off former tenancy arrears where:

-- We have no forwarding address, our efforts to obtain one and the efforts of Debt Collection Agencies to trace the former tenant fail to discover an address. - Where the former tenant has died or is known to have emigrated. - If the former tenant has moved to residential or nursing care. - If the tenant is not expected to be in a position to make payments in the foreseeable future. - Where the debt has been Sequestrated. - Where it is not economic to pursue the debt.
+- We have no forwarding address.
+However, the Association and the Debt Collection Agency will make every effort to obtain a forwarding address before passing the case for write off. - Where the former tenant has died. - The tenant has emigrated and contact has failed. - If the former tenant has moved to residential care. - If the tenant is not in a position to make payments in the foreseeable future. - Where the debt has been Sequestrated, or the former tenant has entered a Trust Deed. - Where it is not economical to pursue the debt.